 "We need to replenish skills throughout a working career, and this calls for revisiting the models and concept of lifelong learning to create the future we want." - Guy Ryder, Director General, International Labor Organization

 This is not new: creating a learning culture within an organization is the only way to remain competitive in today’s global marketplace.
 Also, it has a direct positive impact on employees’ satisfaction and retention.
 Improving performance, innovating and being able to adapt to an ever-changing environment is the kind of agility that companies expect from their staff, but employees also find it necessary – and rewarding - to continuously update their knowledge and skills as new technologies and trends become available.

 Of course, lifelong learning is by far not a new idea.
-As a matter of fact, the European Commission and its members have been reflecting on it for decades, stressing the importance of having governments promote an on-going basis system training citizens for skills and knowledge required on the labour market.
+As a matter of fact, the European Commission and its members have been reflecting on it for decades, stressing the importance of having governments promote an ongoing basis system training citizens for skills and knowledge required on the labor market.